asjchen/Puzzle-Tools/README.md

 Crossword data is pulled from https://github.com/donohoe/nyt-crossword.
 For more information view the readme in crossword/clue\_answer\_data/.

-The CSP class (used in the Sudoku solver and crossword solver) and all related algorithms are based off of code taken from the Stanford University CS 221 course.
+The CSP class (used in the Sudoku solver and crossword solver) and all related algorithms are based off of the CSP unit in Stanford University's CS 221 course.